-During the process of compiling the financial statements of the Municipality, for the fiscal year 2018-2019, a notification of debt was received from the Puerto Rico Energy and Power Authority (PREPA).
-This document reflected an apparent debt accumulated by the Municipality of Cabo Rojo for the total of \$12,950,610
+During the process of compiling the financial statements of the Municipality, for the fiscal year 2019-2020, a notification of debt was received from the Puerto Rico Energy and Power Authority (PREPA).
+This document reflected an apparent debt accumulated by the Municipality of Cabo Rojo for the total of \$5,667.
+This amount was presented in the governmental fund financial statement as an in intergovernmental payable.